Zach-Clare/birp_cpp/README.md

 - l - CME solar wind density

 ## Reading the data
 To see the data in the way we usually want to, we need to convert it to a FITS image. ~~I use a Python program I created, reading from an intermediary data file to get from C++ to Python.
-I did try creating it as one unit in C++ but it seemed very finnicky.~~ I have since fixed this and included the EleFits library so that FITS exports can all be done in C++.
+I did try creating it as one unit in C++ but it seemed very finnicky.~~ I have since fixed this and included the EleFits library so that FITS exports can all be done in C++. **Assuming the datacube input file is in eV, output is in keV.
+CMEM output is keV.**

 # Build Instructions
 ## Pre-requisites